AmanPriyanshu/Understanding-Quantum-With-Qiskit/README.md

 ## Circuit 2:
 Implementing a Quantum Teleportation Algorithm as well as understanding nature of a few Gates.
 Take a look at the code here: https://github.com/AmanPriyanshu/Understanding-Quantum-With-Qiskit/blob/master/Circuits/Qiskit_circuit_2.ipynb

+## Circuit 3:
+Implementing the Bernstein-Vazirani Algorithm as well as understanding the nature behind it.
+Take a look at the code here: https://github.com/AmanPriyanshu/Understanding-Quantum-With-Qiskit/blob/master/Circuits/Qiskit_circuit_3.ipynb